bobbyjim/x16-corewar/README.md

 In run mode, the system runs for several thousand epochs (currently 16,000) before breaking back into the CLI.
-After this run, the core may once again be inspected, adjusted, and new programs loaded, and the whole thing may be re-run for another session.
-The memory may also be cleared completely to set up a fresh run.
+After this run, the core may once again be inspected, adjusted, and new programs loaded, and execution may be resumed right where it left off by invoking 'run' again.
+The memory may also be cleared completely to set up a fresh run, or even randomized.

 # VM Details